 DBA attorneys are not permitted under the law for taking a percentage of an injured workers settlement.
 DBA lawyers are paid, separately by the insurance carrier, for their time and expenses put in when obtaining a benefit for an injured worker.
 It makes no sense to try to resolve your own DBA Claim without an attorney.
 Skilled and experienced DBA attorneys maximize settlements of DBA claims for their clients.

+Call me if you have been injured working in Syria, Iraq, Afghanistan, Kuwait, Qatar, Somalia and at other U.S. military bases.
 For more information about the Defense Base Act, contact attorney, Tim Nies, of Van Riper and Nies Attorneys for a free consultation day or night at www.defensebaseactlawyers.com or call toll-free 877-DBA-LAW1.
 Tim practices nationwide.

 Tim Nies, Esq